 Wash one medium Russet potato and scrub well.
 Cut the potatoes into six equal wedges.
 Soak in cold water for 15-20 minutes, then rinse under running water and pat dry with a paper towel.
 Prepare a baking tray using some foil, parchment paper, or just a good spray of PAM cooking spray.

 Brush with olive oil and give them a sprinkle of salt, pepper, and garlic powder.
-I use my famous 7:2:2 seasoning.
+I use my homemade seasoning salt.
 You can use Italian seasoning or any seasoning you wish instead.

 Dip into freshly grated or shredded Parmesan cheese.
 2 tablespoons are enough for one potato.